High blood pressure in pregnancy

 What are the risk factors for high blood pressure during pregnancy?

-- you have had pre-eclampsia before
+- have had pre-eclampsia before

-- your close relatives have had pre-eclampsia
+- have close relatives that had pre-eclampsia

 Can high blood pressure affect my baby?

-High blood pressure in pregnancy can prevent blood from flowing to the placenta.
-Because the baby doesn’t get enough nutrients or oxygen, untreated high blood pressure can put them at higher risk of complications such as:
+High blood pressure in pregnancy can stop enough blood from flowing to the placenta.
+This might mean that your baby doesn't get enough nutrients or oxygen.

 - preterm labour and/or premature birth